 WISBECH SOCIETY & PRESERVATION TRUST LTD

-As it prepares for its 75th anniversary in 2014, Wisbech Society and Preservation Trust continues working hard to safeguard the history and heritage of Wisbech, capital of the Fens.
+As we celebrate our 75th anniversary in 2014, Wisbech Society and Preservation Trust continues working hard to safeguard the history and heritage of Wisbech, capital of the Fens.
 The preservation of the town’s stunning architecture is always very high on the agenda and Fenland District Council consults the Society on planning matters affecting the town’s Listed buildings and its conservation areas.

 Wisbech Society and Preservation Trust keeps a close eye on renovation projects as well as providing funding where appropriate, as with its contribution to the restoration of the town’s Clarkson memorial, a landmark monument to Wisbech-born Thomas Clarkson who played a leading role in the abolition of slavery.